This is part II of the Application Security story. Follow this link to part I in case you need a broader introduction.

 Business is good in understanding and working with cost and risk implications.
 As a side thought, maybe this is also the reason why a good hacking demo is so effective because it creates a direct link between cost and risk for convincing even the toughest controller.
 However, that is already too late.

-The “Shift Left” story is about the whole application lifecycle.
-Especially about understanding that it is costly to change an application afterwards, and furthermore, that cost increases the later it gets.
+The “Shift Left” story is especially about raising the attention of senior management to the whole application life cycle.
+Particularly about understanding that it is costly to change an application afterwards, and furthermore, that cost increases the later it gets.
 In some situations it might even get so overwhelming that cost and risks threaten to break the whole business.

 Message: Keep an eye on the realities on the ground regarding “Shift Left”, “Security by Design” and “DevSecOps”